 The FTC and the Antitrust Division of the DOJ have different structures: while the DOJ is led by a single Assistant Attorney General for Antitrust that serves under the discretion of the Attorney General (and hence the president), the FTC is headed by five Commissioners appointed for seven-year terms, with a bipartisan requirement.
 Both the DOJ AAG and the FTC Commissioners are appointed by the President and confirmed by the Senate.

-To understand who these people are and what their incentives might be, we collected and hand-coded information on all FTC commissioners and DOJ AGs since the creation of the FTC in 1915 until today, including their term in office, their education, their position before appointment, and their immediate employment in the 3-years after leaving the agency.
+To understand who these people are and what their incentives might be, we collected and hand-coded information on all FTC commissioners and DOJ AAGs since the creation of the FTC in 1915, including their term in office, education, position before appointment, and immediate employment in the 3-years after leaving the agency.

 It is interesting to notice that the profile and, in particular, the subsequent career of FTC commissioners and DOJ AAGs changed significantly around the late 1970s.
-As the figures VIII and IX below show, before an estimated 1975 breakpoint in enforcement, most FTC commissioners and DOJ AAGs occupied government positions before their appointments and then mostly returned to government afterward, died in office, or retired from antitrust litigation (with some of them opening small law firm practices in their home states).
-However, after 1975 and coinciding with weaker agency enforcement of antitrust laws, significantly more appointees were drawn from law firms, and almost two-thirds left their enforcer positions and immediately started working either for industry they were supposed to oversee or major law firms typically associated with the defendants’ bar.
-In short, a strong revolving door between government and the private sector develops in the 1970s and continues strong until nowadays.
+As the Figures VIII and IX below show, before an estimated 1975 breakpoint in enforcement, most FTC commissioners and DOJ AAGs occupied government positions before their appointment and then after mostly returned to government, died in office, or retired from antitrust litigation (with some of them opening small law firm practices in their home states).
+However, after 1975 and coinciding with weaker agency enforcement of antitrust laws, significantly more appointees were drawn from law firms, and almost two-thirds left their enforcer positions and immediately started working either for industries they previously regulated or major law firms typically associated with the defendants’ bar.
+In short, a strong revolving door between the government and private sector develops in the 1970s and actively continues today.

 Figure VIII – From where FTC Commissioners and DOJ AAG come from before government: 1915 to present separated by enforcement period